 Does this person actually think that the word, "Bible," occurs in the Bible?
 It does not.
 Note that I did not say the Greek word "biblos."
 I said the English word, "Bible."
 The criticism I initially responded to in my paper was dealing with the objection that the English word, "trinity," does not occur in the Bible.

 This person has failed to make the distinction and has demonstrated, yet again, a failure to think clearly when addressing the issues.

 Is there subordination in the Trinity?

-There is, apparently, a subordination within the Trinity in regard to order but not substance or essence.
+There is, apparently, a subordination within the Trinity regarding to order but not substance or essence.
 We can see that the Father is first, the Son is second, and the Holy Spirit is third.
 The Father is not begotten, but the Son is (John 3:16).
 The Holy Spirit proceeds from the Father (John 5:26).
 The Father sent the Son (1 John 4:10).
-The Son and the Father send the Holy Spirit (John 14:26; 15:26).
+The Son and the Father send the Holy Spirit (John 14:26, 15:26).
 The Father creates (Isaiah 44:24), the Son redeems (Gal.
 3:13), and the Holy Spirit sanctifies (Rom.
 15:16).

 This subordination of order does not mean that each of the members of the Godhead are not equal or divine.
 For example, we see that the Father sent the Son.
 But this does not mean that the Son is not equal to the Father in essence and divine nature.
-A wife is to be subject to her husband but this does not negate her humanity, essence, or equality.
+A wife is to be subject to her husband, but this does not negate her humanity, essence, or equality.
 By further analogy, a king and his servant both share human nature.
 Yet, the king sends the servant to do his will.
-Jesus said, "For I have come down from heaven, not to do My own will, but the will of Him who sent Me" (John 6:38).
-Does this mean that the one sent must, therefore, be of different nature than the one who sent him?
+Jesus said, "For I have come down from heaven, not to do My own will, but the will of Him who sent Me," (John 6:38).
+Does this mean that the one sent must, therefore, be of different nature from the one who sent Him?
 Of course not.